SpenceKonde/DxCore/README.md

 Once the part is bootloaded, sketches can be uploaded by connecting a serial adapter to those pins (including the usual DTR-autoreset circuit, present on my breakout boards), and clicking upload.
 If autoreset is not practical for whatever reason, an 8-second timeout version of the bootloader is provided.
 When reset is pressed, the bootloader will be active for the next 8 seconds.
 This may also be useful in combination with the software reset for updating a device in an inaccessible location.

 ### Bootloader size
 As of 1.2.0, the Optiboot bootloader now takes up only 512b of flash, just like on the Arduino Uno and similar!
 If you were previously using DxCore with an older version of the bootloader, you must use a UPDI programmer to "burn bootloader" with the new veraion of the bootloader first.
-1.3.0 will introduce a number of general improvements to bootloader behavior w/regards to respecting specified entry conditions - and a lot has been done under the hood to make room in that 512b to add entry points that would allow the application to write to the flash from the bootloader.
-We're up to 30
+1.3.0 introduces further enhancements regarding entry conditons; under the hood, there is also full support for writing to flash from the application.

 ## Ways to refer to pins
 This core uses a simple scheme for assigning the Arduino pin numbers, the same one that [MegaCoreX](https://github.com/MCUDude/MegaCoreX) uses for the pin-compatible megaAVR 0-series parts - pins are numbered starting from PA0, proceeding counterclockwise, which seems to be how the Microchip designers imagined it too.

 #### PIN_Pxn Port Pin Numbers (recommended)
 **This is the recommended way to refer to pins** Defines are provided of form PIN_Pxn, where x is the letter of the port (A through G), and n is a number 0 ~ 7 - (Not to be confused with the PIN_An defines described below).
 These just resolve to the digital pin number of the pin in question - they don't go through a different code path.
 However, they have particular utility in writing code that works across the product line with peripherals that are linked to certain pins (by port), making it much easier to port code between devices with the modern peripherals.
 Several pieces of demo code in the documentation take advantage of this.

 Direct port manipulation is possible on the parts (and is easier to write with if you use PIN_Pxn notation!) - in fact, in some ways direct port manipulation is more powerful than it was in the past. several powerful additional options are available for it - see [direct port manipulation](megaavr/extras/DirectPortManipulation.md).